-June 13 (Reuters) - William Ackman's Pershing Square Capital Management on Friday it filed a lawsuit against Allergan Inc seeking confirmation that its request to hold a special meeting of Allergan shareholders would not trigger poison pill takeover defense.
+June 13 (Reuters) - William Ackman's Pershing Square Capital Management said it had filed a lawsuit seeking confirmation that a requested special shareholder meeting of Allergan Inc's shareholders would not trigger Allergan's poison pill takeover defence.

-A response from Allergan's counsel dated June 11 did not provide confirmation that it would not, the document said.
+A response from Allergan's counsel on Thursday did not provide that confirmation, Pershing Square said.

 Allergan rejected a sweetened offer from Valeant and the activist investor on Tuesday.

-(Reporting by Natalie Grover and Sweta Singh and Caroline Humer in New York; Editing by Ted Kerr, Bernadette Baum and Dan Grebler)
+(Reporting by Natalie Grover and Sweta Singh; Editing by Ted Kerr)